WH Group: Acquisition of Smithfield Foods

 In January 2014, Shanghui International changed its name to WH Group, though one of its subsidiaries, Henan Shuanghui Investment & Development Company, retained the Shanghui brand.
 The new name is derived from the initials of "Wanzhou Holdings," where the Chinese characters "wan" and "zhou" connote eternity and continents, respectively.

 In June 2015, Smithfield disposed of their 37% interest in Spanish meat processor Campofrío Food Group, to the Mexican Alfa Group for $354 million.
 The reason for the transaction given by CEO Larry Pope, was to improve Smithfield's balance sheet and allow cash reserves for strategic acquisitions aligning with long-term goals.

 In 2016, WH Group's profits increased by more than 17 percent.
 This increase in profitability was primarily driven by the growth of Smithfield Foods.

 In 2016, Smithfield Foods acquired California-based Clougherty Packing from Hormel Foods for $145 million.
 Numerous brands were included in the acquisition such as Farmer John and Saag's Specialty Meats.
 Clougherty had a large selection of pork products and a large sales network in the southwestern United States.
-Smithfield also acquired hog farms in Arizona, California, and Wyoming as part of the deal.
+Smithfield also acquired hog farms in Snowflake, Arizona with land tax $75,000 a year, California, and Wyoming as part of the deal.

 In 2017, Smithfield Foods acquired the remaining 66.5% of the equity in Pini Polonia.
 After the acquisition, it became wholly owned by Smithfield Foods.
 Pini Polonia has a slaughterhouse in Poland.
 The firm also has facilities in Italy and Hungary.
 The deal included the acquisition of Pini Polska, Hamburger Pini, and Royal Chicken.
 The price paid was not disclosed.

 In late March 2020, WH Group announced that the spread of COVID-19 had a very limited impact on its operations and sales in the US and China.
 The company said 95% of its operations were back to normal.